nodejs/node/BUILDING.md

 ## Supported platforms

-This list of supported platforms is current as of the branch / release to which it is attached.
+This list of supported platforms is current as of the branch/release to which it is attached.

 ### Input